Eduemery/Eduemery/README.md

 - 👋 Hi, I’m @Eduemery
 - 👀 I’m interested in  start the first project
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning  C language
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on  in all
-- 📫 How to reach me ...
+- 📫 How to reach me  eduardoemery7@gmail.com

 <!---
 Eduemery/Eduemery is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.